Fleming (Rome)

-Elegant and quiet, it is one of the most expensive residential areas of Rome.
+Elegant and quiet, it is an upscale residential area of Rome.

-“The sun always shines in Fleming,” is a common expression write by Roman Post.

 Origin of the name

 The name derives from the name of Via Fleming, the road that, starting from Corso di Francia, joins the Flaminia Vecchia, via Via Bevagna.

+It sits on top of a hill overlooking the meanders of the Tiber, similar to the Monti Parioli hills on the other side of the river.
+For this reason Romans often refer to the area as Collina Fleming (Fleming hill).